 To encourage natural erosion of high terraces on the north bank, an elevation near the average of the stage range is chosen as the final grade for the excavation area (terrace cut areas in Figure 1.5 from which the sediment is excavated).
 This allows occasional inundation during high flow events, during which some bank material will be removed.
 To prevent nominal stage increase within the reach, the augmentation area of the project is designed at an elevation near or below the lowest end of the stage range.

-Given those elevation targets, the design tonnage of the project must be determined.
+Given those elevation targets, the design volume of the project must be determined.
 System-scale monitoring data collected from 2009 to 2014 demonstrated that trends in aggradation-degradation are highly dependent on hydrology (Tetra Tech 2014).
 Knowing this, it is important to consider the hydrologic condition for the given design year.
 If it appears that there is a dry trend, CNPPID may operate in a conservation mode, releasing less flow into the J2 Return Channel.
-Under these conditions, design tonnage tends to be lower to match expected lower flows for sediment distribution.
+Under these conditions, design volume tends to be lower to match expected lower flows for sediment distribution.
 If it is a wet year, flow releases may be higher, allowing for the distribution of more material pushed into the channel.

 Knowing elevation and volume targets, the last piece of the design equation is choosing an excavation area.
 Loading LiDAR data from the previous year into AutoCAD Civil3D (Autodesk, San Francisco, CA) provides an existing grade against which the design surfaces can be compared.
 By creating an approximate design surface set to the final grade elevation, volume differencing calculations can be run.
 Due to the variability of elevation along the existing grade surface, an iterative approach is necessary to adjust the excavation area until the “Cut” volume is approximately equal to the target value.